 If your cells are diagnosed as fragile, you probably have either hereditary spherocytosis or thalassemia.
 Both of these genetic conditions can cause hemolytic anemia.
 This is a form of anemia that occurs because your red blood cells are destroyed too quickly.
 If your osmotic fragility test is positive, the next step is to test whether you are actively anemic.

 Not everyone with these diseases will have the same level of symptoms.
 Some people will have only mild forms with occasional symptoms.
 Others will have severe forms that require immediate treatment and may shorten the life span.

-Once your doctor determines how severe your condition is, you will discuss the need for treatment.
-If your illness is mild and you have few symptoms, watchful waiting may be all that is necessary.
+Once your doctor determines how severe your condition is, you’ll discuss your treatment needs.
+If your illness is mild and you have few symptoms, watchful waiting may be all that’s necessary.
 Treatment for severe disease will depend on your specific diagnosis.

 Medically Reviewed by: Steven Kim, MD

 Published By: Healthline Networks, Inc.